 N 395D.
 Pediatric Clinical Pharmacology and Therapeutics.

 The study of pediatric pharmacotherapeutics, with emphasis on pharmacokinetics, pharmacodynamics, administration, and education.
 Three lecture hours a week for one semester.
+Nursing 395D, or 394W and 393D may not both be counted.
 Prerequisite: Graduate standing and consent of instructor.